-Under these circumstances, it’s imperative that small and medium-sized businesses do everything they can to shore up defenses and safeguard their networks and databases.
+Malware tools are becoming more advanced with the help of artificial intelligence, and cyber criminals continue to grow more sophisticated.
+It’s imperative that small and medium-sized businesses do everything they can to shore up defenses and safeguard their data.
 That means identifying any lingering weak points in their cyber security plan and fixing them.
-The most damaging vulnerabilities may not be technological oversights, however, but rather your employees.
+Your employees may represent the most damaging vulnerabilities, rather than just looking to technological oversights.
+This is why security training is essential.

 Employees: The cyber security plan X-factor

-Even the most diligently crafted data security plan may not be able to fully account for the impact that staff members will have on overall security posture.
-Employees have a powerful effect on cyber security that can be incredibly positive or negative, depending on the circumstances.
+Even the most diligently crafted data security plan may not be able to fully account for the impact that staff members have on security posture.
+Employees have a powerful effect on cyber security that can be incredibly positive or negative.

-Those employees who have received plenty of training on cyber security best practices and can spot some of the more common red flags will be an asset to your organization.
-Conversely, staff members who haven’t been trained on the ins and outs of data security and continue to make risky decisions while on the job, will be major liabilities.
+Employees who have received training on cyber security best practices can spot common red flags, and will be an asset to your organization.
+Conversely, staff members who haven’t been trained may be liabilities.
+Especially if they continue to make risky decisions while on the job.